dijasila/GPAW/doc/documentation/manual.rst

 -----------

-The default solver for iterative diagonalization of the Kohn-Sham Hamiltonian is RMM-DIIS (Residual minimization method - direct inversion in iterative subspace) which seems to perform well in most cases.
-However, some times more efficient/stable convergence can be obtained with a different eigensolver.
-Especially, when calculating many unoccupied states RMM-DIIS might not be optimal.
-Further available options in FD mode are conjugate gradient method (``eigensolver='cg'``) and a simple Davidson method (``eigensolver='dav'``).
-From the alternatives, conjugate gradient seems to perform better in general.
+The default solver for iterative diagonalization of the Kohn-Sham Hamiltonian is a simple Davidson method, (``eigensolver='dav'``), which seems to perform well in most cases.
+Sometimes more efficient/stable convergence can be obtained with a different eigensolver.
+One option is the RMM-DIIS (Residual minimization method - direct inversion in iterative subspace), (``eigensolver='rmm-diis'``), which performs well when only a few unoccupied states are calculated.
+Another option is the conjugate gradient method (``eigensolver='cg'``), which is very stable but slower.

+If parallellization over bands is necessary, then RMM-DIIS must be used.

 More control can be obtained by using directly the eigensolver objects::